mzdb/pwiz-mzdb/README.md

 pwiz-mzdb
 =========

-An extension of the ProteoWizard framework enabling the support of the mzDB format.
+Raw2MzDB is an extension of the ProteoWizard framework enabling the support of the mzDB format.
+The current stable version is 0.9.9.

 For details about mzDB concepts (scanSlice, runSlice...) and specifications, have a look to the [related repository](http://github.com/mzdb/mzdb-specs).